estherachunine/IKEASales/README.md

 # IKEASales
-IKEA Sales dataset of sales performance.
+IKEA Sales dataset of sales performance of across sub-categories.